 The stone that the builders rejected

-has become the cornerstone,
+has become the cornerstone, and

 A stone that will make people stumble,